2008 – Present

 Literary Managers and Dramaturgs of the Americas (LMDA) | 2010-2012

-Independent Producer 2008 – present theatre no. 6
+Independent Producer 2008 – present

 theatre no. 6 was coined in 2008 as an identity for the self-production of new or adapted work for the stage that challenges Canada’s status quo, conventional wisdoms and comforting myths.
 Its first production was U: The Comedy of Global Warming (2009), a multi-media play interlacing a comedic narrative with videorecordings of interviews featuring climate change experts and activists.
 In 2014 theatre no. 6 mounted Wallace Shawn’s The Fever and Michael Healey’s Proud.
 Current projects in development under the company banner include preliminary research on a new piece that probes the mystery of space-time, tentatively titled The Opposite of Space, the first draft of an as yet untitled companion play to U:, and a contemporary setting of Measure for Measure.